victor7stepanov/react-quiz-app/README.md

 The app created for working with quiz

-Implemented features: authorization, registration, logout, quiz creating, quiz solving
+Implemented features: authorization and registration with validation of inputs, logout, quiz creating, quiz solving

-Used technologies and tools: React.js, Redux, WebStorm, Git, Firebase (for hosting)
+Used technologies and tools: React.js, Redux, WebStorm, Git, Firebase